aalfonzo123/ca-utils/cautils/init_files/README.md

 This file has metadata on all the tables the data agent will use for its queries.
 Create it with `ca-utils data-agent autogen`, it does not make much sense to create it manually.

+Note: make sure that all fields and all tables have a description.
+It makes a __very important__ difference in the agent’s ability to create proper SQL and therefore a __very important__ difference in response quality.
+To automatically create those descriptions, you can use [Gemini BQ data insights](https://docs.cloud.google.com/bigquery/docs/data-insights#add_a_table_description).

 ## exampleQueries.yaml